jscelle/MangaqueImage/README.md

 # MangaqueImage

-MangaqueImage is a simple library based on 👁Apple Vision👁, which will allow you to find, automatically fill and translate text, redrawing input image.
+MangaqueImage is a simple library based on 👁Apple Vision👁, which allows you to find, automatically fill and translate text, redrawing input image.

 ## 💎 Instalation 💎